 Hi, and welcome to this video about matrix manipulation!
-In this video, we’re going to look at:

-- Elementary Row Operations
+- Elementary row operations

-- Row Echelon Form of a Matrix
+- Row echelon form of a matrix

-- Reduced Row Echelon Form of a Matrix
+- Reduced row echelon form of a matrix

-- and Finding the Inverse of a Matrix
+- Finding the inverse of a matrix

 Matrices of any dimension can be manipulated using three elementary row operations: